Painful intelligence: What AI can tell us about human suffering: Frustration on different time scales

-This example points out one important aspect of action selection: its temporally hierarchical nature, involving simultaneous computations on different time scales.\footnote{This is called hierarchical control \citep{poole2010artificial}, hierarchical planning or hierarchical task networks \citep{georgievski2015htn,nau2003shop2} or hierarchical reinforcement learning \citep{sutton1999between,dietterich2000hierarchical,botvinick2012hierarchical}.
-A related paradigm is given by what is called ``options'' in reinforcement learning, see \citep[p.~461]{suttonbook}. } In the brain, there are also processes operating at many different time scales.
-So, some form of frustration can be operating on many different levels simultaneously.
+Some form of frustration can be operating on many different levels simultaneously.
 In one extreme, the agent may be planning long action sequences, and if they fail, frustration ensues in the sense of not reaching the goal.
 In the other extreme, a habit-based reinforcement learning system builds predictions on what kind of rewards or changes in state-values are associated with different actions, and computes whether there is reward loss or an RPE.
 Predictions are made on a millisecond time scale as well as on the time scale of days if not years.
-Each such time scale has its own learning mechanism using its own errors.\footnote{\citep{hari2010brain,botvinick2012hierarchical}.
+Each such time scale has its own learning mechanism using its own errors.\footnote{\citep{hari2010brain,botvinick2012hierarchical}; in fact, RPE's seem to be coded even in the cerebellum \citep{heffley2019classical,kawato202150}.
 Using RPE instead of reward loss simplifies the situation to some extent, since RPE considers the total future reward and is thus less dependent on the definition of the time scale, as explained in footnote~\ref{predictedfrustrationfn} in Chapter~\ref{rpe.ch}.}